Comcast/compare-ini-files/README.md

-# compare-ini-files
+# Compare Ini Files

-The problem: You have multiple copies of an ini-file (https://en.wikipedia.org/wiki/INI_file) in use by an app (possibly an app deployed in multiple datacenters...), and you want to compare them/diff them.
+The problem: You have multiple copies of an "ini" file (https://en.wikipedia.org/wiki/INI_file) in use by an app (possibly an app deployed in multiple datacenters...), and you want to compare them/diff them.
+Or worse yet: the stanzas and key-value pairs are in different orders in each file, and sorting through them would be a manual process that takes hours and is prone to error.

 Solution: This script.
 The syntax is simple:
 ```